Earned

 Why This Publication Fits

-Fast Company is an appropriate outlet for this thought-leadership piece because its readership includes business leaders, innovators, brand strategists and design-minded professionals who are likely to care about the connection between sustainability, business value and product longevity.
-This article is not written as consumer-facing product promotion.
-Instead, it takes an industry-facing perspective on how furniture brands should think about responsibility, durability and long-term trust.
-That makes Fast Company a stronger fit than a general lifestyle outlet because it provides a more credible platform for corporate reputation and executive thought leadership.
+Fast Company is a strong fit for this thought-leadership piece because its readership includes business leaders, innovators, brand strategists and design-minded professionals who are likely to value the connection between sustainability, business value and product longevity.
+Rather than promoting a product, this article takes an industry-facing perspective on how furniture brands should think about durability, responsibility and long-term trust.
+That makes Fast Company a credible platform for executive thought leadership and corporate reputation.

 Why This Topic Was Chosen

-- Supports a broader corporate reputation story rather than the fabricated gaming-chair launch
+• Supports a broader corporate reputation narrative beyond the fabricated gaming-chair launch

 Strategy Note